Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Experimental Settings

 \Part{Image-based Models.} We use two classic convolutional networks: \alexNet (an 8-layers deep convolutional neural networks \cite{krizhevsky2012alexnet} that consists of five convolutional layers, then two fully-connected hidden layers, and one fully-connected output layer) and \resNet (an 18-layer residual networks \cite{he2016resnet} that consists of one convolutional input layer, then four modules made up of two residual blocks with two convolution layers in each block, and a final fully connected layer).

 \Part{Token-based Models.} We create a simple recurrent neural network as baseline for learning method names from the sequence of tokens \cite{allamanis2014conventions,hellendoorn2018type} in method body.
 The network includes an embedding layer followed by a 2-layers bi-directional LSTMs and a final fully connected linear layer with softmax activation function.
+In the embedding layer, we use EmbeddingBag which computes the embedding of a method by taking the average of all token embeddings.

-\Part{Path-based Models.} We use two popular path-based models for \mnp task: \ctv \cite{alon2019code2vec} and \cts \cite{alon2019code2seq}.
+\Part{Path-based Models.} We use two popular path-based models in this study: \ctv \cite{alon2019code2vec} and \cts \cite{alon2019code2seq}.
 The models use a bag of paths between two terminal nodes in the abstract syntax tree (AST) for representing an arbitrary source code as an embedding vectors.
 While \ctv considered an entire path as single entry and learns monolithic path embeddings, \cts sub-tokenized each path and uses LSTMs to encode paths node-by-node.

 \Part{Training Models.} For each combination of dataset, model, and representation, we train a model up to $100$ epochs.
 For training image-based models and token-based models, we use stochastic gradient descent optimizer and cross-entropy loss function.
-We train both \alexNet and \resNet with the original configurations and only changed the number of target classes in the output layer.
-For path-based models, we train both \ctv and \cts with the configurations used in the original work, except for the batch size of 128.
+We train both \alexNet and \resNet with the original configurations but modified the input and output layers for adjusting the size of input images and the number of target classes, respectively.
+For path-based models, we train both \ctv and \cts with the configurations used in the original work with the batch size of $128$.
+Following the evaluation metrics commonly used in the literature \cite{alon2019code2vec, alon2019code2seq}, we use the accuracy, precision, recall, and F1-score as metrics.